christophe0606/audiomark/README.md

 **Footnote #1: Explanation of scoring equation**

 First, the 1000 factor is introduced to scale the score into a preferred integer range, this is a common EEMBC technique to avoid comparing small fractional numbers.
-Second, a scaling ratio is added, which was originally intended to compensate for the ratio between the sampling rate and the number of samples being processed in each iteration.
-The benchmark assumes a pipeline operating on 16 kHz audio input, and the idea is that a platform that is operating efficiently would score 1.0 (with no scalar): it is running exactly at the speed needed, no faster, no slower.
+Second, notice that the benchmark assumes a pipeline operating on 16 kHz audio input, and a platform that is operating efficiently would score 1.0 (with no scalar): it is running exactly at the speed needed, no faster, no slower.
 A platform with half the performance would measure 0.5 iterations per second.
 However, the benchmark input dataset is actually 24000 samples worth of data not 16000, so if one iteration completes in one second, the benchmark has in reality performed better than the 16 kHz design goal.
-To adjust for this, the score should have been multiplied by 1.5.
-(Note: The benchmark could reduce the number of samples to one second (or 16k samples), however, the lead-in silence is needed to stabilize the ANR, and the keyword utterance spills over the one-second mark of the sample.).
-However, due to an error a divisor of 1.5 was used in the released code.
-To avoid confusion for people that are already using AudioMark in their projects, we have decided to keep the current code.
+To adjust for this, the score is multiplied by 1.5.
+(Note: The benchmark could reduce the number of samples to one second (or 16k samples), however, the lead-in silence is needed to stabilize the ANR, and the keyword utterance spills over the one-second mark of the sample.)

 # Submitting scores

 1. A score must be submitted to the website before it can be used in any external publication such as: academic journals, technical papers, and marketing assets.
-An unsubmitted score may only be discussed internally or with a 3rd party under NDA (Non-Disclosure Agreement), but not presented to the public in any way.
+An unsubmitted score may only be discussed internally or with a 3rd party under NDA, but not presented to the public in any way.
 Note: the score may be submitted but not go live (i.e., visible on the web) until a certain date agreed to between the submitter and EEMBC.
 This is to account for product launch schedules.

 2. A submitted score shall be from hardware that is available for purchase to any member of the general public.
 Scores for hardware that is yet to be announced must be marked "preliminary".
 This score may be superseded by a new score on the released product, or cleared by request to EEMBC after the product is launched.

 3. A score collected from simulation cannot be submitted.
 The measured score must come from actual silicon.
-This includes CPU, MCU, MPU, SoC, and FPGA prototypes.
+This includes CPU, MCU, MPU, SoC, and FPGA prototype.

-# Revision history

-- v1.0.0 First release (4 Feb 2023)
-- v1.0.1 (6 Feb 2023)
-  - Fixes a potential bug where a multiply may goes out of bound
-- v1.0.2 (6 Sept 2023)
-  - Fix an issue in the KWS NN model.
-The reference C model was converted from the KWS NN TensorFlow Lite model, and there is a small lost of accuracy in the conversion process.
-After the code update, the reference C model fully match the original model.
-- v1.0.3 (14 June 2024)
-  - Fix incorrect use of restrict keyword https://github.com/eembc/audiomark/issues/61
-  - KWS unit test switched from bit exact checking to Noise to Signal ratio checking.
-  - Most of the double precision floating-point operations in SpeexLib library code replaced by single precision.
-  - Changes in unit test to clarify the use of Noise-to-Signal ratio instead of Signal-to-Noise (SNR) ratio
-  - Documentation update: Score calculation formula uses 1/1.5 scaling rather than 1*1.5.
-  - Documentation update: Clarify that only float version of SpeexDSP is supported.
-  - Documentation update: KWS unit test description (changed to use Noise-to-Signal ratio)
-  - Other minor documentation improvements.

 # Credits